10 Best Renters Insurance Companies in Florida of 2022

 - Customer complaint levels tend to be well above the industry average, with many renters insurance complaints being related to claims handling delays and policy cancellations.

 Phoenix Insurance Group: Best Policy for Wind Coverage

 Phoenix Insurance Group is known for its low customer complaints and its high user ratings.

-Phoenix has low premiums and high customer satisfaction, but what they are best known for in Florida is that wind damage is covered in a standard policy.
+Phoenix has low premiums and high customer satisfaction, but they are best known in Florida because wind damage is covered in a standard policy.

 However, flood insurance is not included in the standard policy and is something you have to purchase as a rider to be covered, especially in coastal areas like Miami or flood zone areas.

 Phoenix Insurance Group Renters Insurance Pros & Cons

 - You’ll need to call or email for a quote.

 - Limited information online.